At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 We tried the chat support available to Business Account users, but the support agents were rarely able to help.
 It took several days or weeks to fix any issue.
 Still, the app is regularly updated and bugs fixed, which can’t be said of certain competitors.

-Overall, Revolut Reader could be a nice extra for those who need simple in-person payments in addition to payment links and a business account.
-New features are gradually added, for example a product catalogue for itemising bills and Tap to Pay in the iPhone app.
+Overall, Revolut Reader could be a nice extra for those who need simple in-person payments in addition to payment links, team expense tools and a business account.
+Features are gradually added, for example a product catalogue for itemising bills and Tap to Pay in the iPhone app which weren’t there when we started testing it.

-The Revolut POS iPad app also integrates with Revolut Reader on a Business plan only.
-We tried it and can say it's mainly sufficient for small cafés with its simple table plans, food menus and service charges.
+The Revolut POS iPad app also integrates with Revolut Reader and is included on all Business plans.
+We tried it and can say it’s mainly sufficient for small cafés with its simple table plans, food menus and service charges, but not anything more substantial.

 PayPal (Zettle) Reader – optional wired connection